nartankaplan/WebStorage/README.md

 A basic shopping web page with some DOM manipulations and local storage.

 # Task
-During my internship, I was given the task that should include followings below:
+During my internship, I was given the task that should include followings:

 Create a web application that allows users to add and remove items from a list and view the details of the items in the list.